marcosbarbero/airline-config-repo/README.md

-# airline-config-repo
+Configuration repository
+---
-Repository to hold all configuration for airline projects
+Repository to hold all configuration files for airline projects